GabrielPMachado/My-Projects/README.md

 This is my Repository for Personal Projects

-Eu criei este Repertório apartir do curso de Git e GitHub do Professor Gustavo Guanabara, para que eu possa deixar meus projetos explicitados em meu perfil do GitHub./**
+Eu criei este Repertório apartir do curso de Git e GitHub do Professor Gustavo Guanabara, para que eu possa deixar meus projetos explicitados em meu perfil do GitHub.

 I created this Repertory based on Professor Gustavo Guanabara's Git and GitHub course, so that I can make my projects visible on my GitHub profile.
+---

 Eu deixo todos os meus projetos no repositório: